-Though the church of God has traditionally emphasized His death over His birth, the prophecies concerning Christ's first advent are vitally important in establishing our faith in His second coming.
-Richard Ritenbaugh summarizes twelve Old Testament prophecies and their significance to us.
+Though the church of God has emphasized His death over His birth, the prophecies of Christ's first advent are vitally important in establishing our faith.

 Some say Christ cannot be the Messiah because of His genealogy.
 Is this true?
 Richard Ritenbaugh shows why this argument is fallacious and why Jesus IS our Savior!